gomicro/align/README.md

 Align is a command line tool for managing broader sets of tasks across a set of repos.

 # Requirements

-Golang version 1.17 or higher
+Golang version 1.23 or higher.

 # Installation